 The Rambus HBM2E interface is fully compliant with the JEDEC JESD235B standard.
 It supports data rates up to 3.6 Gbps per data pin.
 The interface features 8 independent channels, each containing 128 bits for a total data width of 1024 bits.
 The resulting bandwidth is 461 GB/s per stack, with the stack consisting of 2, 4, 8 or 12 DRAMs.

-The interface is designed for a 2.5D system with an interposer for routing signals between the DRAM and PHY.
+The interface is designed for a 2.5D system with an interposer used for routing signals between the 3D DRAM stack and the PHY on the SoC.
 This combination of signal density and stacked form factor requires special design consideration.
-In order to enable easy implementation and improved flexibility of design in such a complex system, Rambus performs complete signal and power integrity analysis on the entire 2.5D system to ensure that all signal, power and thermal requirements are met.
+In order to enable easy implementation and improved flexibility of design, Rambus performs complete signal and power integrity analysis on the entire 2.5D system to ensure that all signal, power and thermal requirements are met.

-The Northwest Logic HBM2 Controller supports both HBM2 and HBM2E devices with data rates of up to 3.2 Gbps per data pin.
+The Northwest Logic HBM2E controller supports both HBM2 and HBM2E devices with data rates of up to 3.6 Gbps per data pin.
 It supports all standard channel densities including 4, 6, 8, 12, 16 and 24 Gb.
 The controller maximizes memory bandwidth and minimizes latency via Look-Ahead command processing.
-The core is DFI compatible (with extensions added for HBM2) and supports AXI, OCP or native interface to user logic.
+The core is DFI compatible (with extensions added for HBM2E) and supports AXI, OCP or native interface to user logic.

-The Rambus HBM2 PHY and Northwest Logic HBM2 controller used together comprise a complete HBM2 memory interface subsystem.
-Alternatively, these cores can be licensed separately to be paired with 3rd-party HBM2 controller or PHY solutions.
+The HBM2E PHY and Northwest Logic HBM2E controller used together comprise a complete HBM2E memory interface subsystem.
+Alternatively, these cores can be licensed separately to be paired with 3rd-party HBM2E controller or PHY solutions.

 |Protocol||Data Rate (Gbps)||Application|